Skip to main content

 The TESE Procedure

-This procedure can be performed in your doctor’s office under local anesthesia, moderate sedation, or general anesthesia (completely asleep).
-A small needle is used to completely numb your testicle and the skin around it.
-Then we make a tiny incision (cut) inside your scrotum so we can extract a small amount of sperm from your testicle.
-It’s impossible for doctors to predict how much sperm will be found, but in many cases one TESE procedure could fill several vials of sperm to be stored and frozen for later use.
+During the TESE procedure your surgeon uses a small needle to numb your testicle and surrounding skin.
+Then, your surgeon makes a tiny incision (cut) inside your scrotum so they can extract a small amount of sperm from your testicle.
+Your surgeon cannot predict how much sperm they will find.
+But in many cases, one TESE procedure can fill several vials with sperm for later use.
+Alternatively, your provider may recommend a TESA (testicular sperm aspiration) procedure instead.

-For the most part, men do very well after both of these procedures with only mild discomfort, but we will prescribe pain medication.
-Doctors recommend taking 800 mg of Ibuprofen every eight hours and Tylenol 650 mg every six hours for the first three days.
-Sex, masturbation, strenuous exercise and heavy lifting are also prohibited for one week.
+You should expect mild discomfort after TESE, but your provider may prescribe pain medication.
+Providers recommend taking 800 milligrams of ibuprofen every eight hours and 650 mg of acetaminophen (Tylenol) every six hours for the first three days.
+Avoid strenuous exercise and heavy lifting for one week, but sex and masturbation are OK after a few days.